segmentio/segment-docs/src/connections/destinations/catalog/datarangers/index.md

 ---
 rewrite: true
-title: Datarangers
+title: DataRangers
 beta: true
 ---

-DataRangers provides product analytics for mobile and web applications, including event/retention/funnel/error analysis, user segmentation, user paths, behavior lookup, A/B testing and other functions.
+DataRangers provides product analytics for mobile and web applications, including event/retention/funnel/error analysis, user segmentation, user paths, behavior lookup, A/B testing, and other functions.

-In addition to the docs below, please reference DataRangers' [integration guide](https://datarangers.com/help/doc?lid=4938&did=134055/){:target="_blank"}.
+In addition to the docs below, please reference the [DataRangers integration guide](https://datarangers.com/help/doc?lid=4938&did=134055/){:target="_blank"}.

 This destination is maintained by DataRangers.
 For any issues with the destination, please [contact the DataRangers Support team](mailto:support@byteplus.com)